expangine/gin/README.md

 - **Types**: `[id: string, options?: object, comment?: string]`.
 There are system defined ids, but the user can create new types.
 - **Expressions**: `[id: string, options: object, comment?: string]`.
 All ids are system defined, no custom expressions.
 - **Data**: `[typeId: string, value: any]`.
 The id always points to a defined type.

+### Pros
+- Types, data, and expressions can easily be saved or sent anywhere.
+- Common format that all languages can easily parse.

+### Cons
+- Not easy to write by hand.

 ## Types